neno/vitra-angular-ngrx/README.md

 # Vitra-Angular-Ngrx

-This is a simplified demo version of the Vitra Design Museum Intranet WebApp that is used as a Exhibition Guide implemented in Angular using Ngrx for state management.
+This is a simplified demo version of the Vitra Design Museum Intranet WebApp that is used as an Exhibition Guide.
+This version was implemented in Angular using Ngrx for state management.

 ## Installation